 - The West Pier hamper: 12 Jersey rock oysters, Bolney Estate Pinot Gris, mignonette, Bloody Mary, Koji Kins hot sauce, a surprise garnish, one lemon and a shucker knife.

 “Now we’re able to meet up with friends and families it’s the perfect time to celebrate being together again, and what better way to do it than a hamper full of delicious treats you can all enjoy.
 Our aim is to make any occasion a night to remember,” Gabriel explains enthusiastically.

 The problem you’ll have is deciding which hamper you’ll choose.
-Just make sure you place the order three days in advance so the oysters can be sourced and leave the rest to the Oyster Boys.
+Just make sure you place the order three days in advance so these Brighton oysters can be sourced and leave the rest to the Oyster Boys.

 Contributed by Lisa Brace.